Wolf Prize Laureate in Mathematics 1981

 The Wolf Prize Committee for Mathematics has unanimously decided that the award for 1981 should be equally divided among Oscar Zariski and Lars V. Ahlfors.

 “Creator of the modern approach to Algebraic geometry, by its fusion , with Commutative algebra.”

 Zariski’s papers and teachings had a tremendous impact.
-Algebraic geometry is one of the most active fields in modern mathematics, and perhaps half of its leading practitioners are his former students.
-At the age of 82 he is still the leader in studying equi-singularity, a concept he created.
+Algebraic geometry is one of the most active fields in modern mathematics, and perhaps half of its leading practitioners are his former students. he is a leader in studying equi-singularity, a concept he created.